The coussin from Lyon: curaçoa and Black Death

-But a terrible curse arrived: the plague.
-The Reaper waited for people, this was a critical moment...
+But a terrible curse arrived: plague.
 Nothing could be done, only counting dead who piled up hours after hours.
-People felt helpless, so they prayed, they prayed!
+People felt helpless, so they prayed!
 But no one seemed to hear their voices...

-In order to ward it off forever, deputy mayors decided to strike a decisive blow: on March 12th 1643, they put the city under the Virgin Mary's protection and promised her that they made a big pilgrimage each year (on September 8th), on Fourvière hill.
+In order to ward it off forever, deputy mayors decided to strike a decisive blow: on March 12th 1643, they put the city under the Virgin Mary's protection and promised her they would make a big pilgrimage each year (on September 8th), on Fourvière hill.

-To pray the Virgin and gave her altar candles, torches and one golden crown on a green silky cushion.
+They would pray the Virgin and give her altar candles, torches and one golden crown on a green silky cushion.
 Hey, that’s our coussin!
 Sure...
-Mayors' vow still exists.
-It takes place every year on September 8th (day of the Virgin Nativity).